ElliotPenson/s4/README.md

 # S4

-S4 ("S3 Search") enables quick searches on static websites hosted on [S3](https://aws.amazon.com/s3/).
-Users enter their search as part of the URL path.
+S4 ("S3 Search") enables quick searches on static websites hosted with [S3](https://aws.amazon.com/s3/).
+Users enter their query as part of the URL path.
 For example, `search.example.com/code` might redirect to `example.com/pages/how-to-write-clean-code.html`.
 The project exists as a Lambda behind API Gateway.
 This project was bootstrapped with [Chalice](https://github.com/aws/chalice).